ridha-s-anjum18/QUESTION-2/README.md

    -if  (i==2) it will display 1 as the second term of the Fibonacci sequence

--Now  we add both terms to get the third term for this we will use nextTerm = a1 + a2
+- Now  we add both terms to get the third term for this we will use nextTerm = a1 + a2

--Then we will assign a1 the value of a2
+- Then we will assign a1 the value of a2

 -And assign a2 the value of  nextTerm

--By printing nextTerm we will get the list of required Fibonacci terms
+- By printing nextTerm we will get the list of required Fibonacci terms

 -Stop